jamesocoder/myProjects/docker/vite_ts/README.md

   --data '{"name": "SECRET"}'
 ```

 This will print "secretValue" to the terminal, which the backend reads from the secrets file mounted by Docker compose.
-Note that the Powershell commands will create variables that will persist in the instance, `$headers` and `$response`.
+Note that the Powershell commands will create variables that will persist in the terminal instance, `$headers` and `$response`.

 ## Handling secrets

-Secrets can't be mounted by Docker to the frontend.
+Secrets should't be mounted by Docker to the frontend.
 A browser is incapable of accessing any files that aren't directly served to them.
 Node's `fs` library is only usable by backend Node applications, not browser clients.

 This project demonstrates a possible solution for storing secrets in the application.
-The frontend on `localhost:8080` has to retrieve secrets from the backend Node application, which *can* read mounted files, by sending a request to `localhost:8081/secret`.
+The frontend on `localhost:8080` has to retrieve secrets from the backend Node application, which [*can* read mounted files](./back/src/api/secrets.ts), by sending a request to `localhost:8081/secret`.
 Not that these ports are the *host's* ports, not the container's ports.

 ## Networking issues

-The compose.yaml [network](https://docs.docker.com/reference/compose-file/networks/) feature isn't very useful for this application.
+The [compose.yaml network](https://docs.docker.com/reference/compose-file/networks/) feature isn't very useful for this application.
 Docker networks are closed networks, but when we access the application from our browser, we're trying to connect from outside of that closed network and we end up blocked.
 When requesting a secret in the browser, the frontend redirects the browser client's request to the backend, which is treated as a communication from outside of the closed network.
 Because of this, both the frontend and the backend needs to be open to outside connections, meaning we need to specify ports for both of them.
 We can't use Docker's `expose`.

 This means that the backend needs to have some sort of security measure to block unwanted requesters from its secrets.
-The Express.js CORS middleware might be part of this security solution.
+The Express.js CORS middleware could be a part of this security solution.
 With CORS, we'd only allow requests routed by the frontend to access the backend.

+To get a Docker network to work, the communications between services need to be strictly between those services.
+The service that exposes itself to outside connections needs capabilities that typical Node web apps aren't allowed.

 Switching port numbers can sometimes cause issues with Vite.
-When changing them, make sure to check what container port Vite ends up using by inspecting the container's logs and that the `compose.yaml` correctly connects it to the right host port.
+When changing them, make sure to check what container port Vite ends up using by inspecting the container's logs and that `compose.yaml` correctly connects it to the expected host port.

 ## Vite troubles and their fixes